gougousao/Multi-Device-IPA-Deploy/README.md

 4: run `brew install libimobiledevice`

+5. run `brew install bash` (to update if need be)

-5: run `chmod +x deploy.sh`
+6: run `chmod +x deploy.sh`

-6: Add your resigned ipa to the DeployIPA folder.
+7: Add your resigned ipa to the DeployIPA folder.
 (you can rename your ipa to `resigned.ipa` or change the filename in deploy.sh)

-7: Run `./deploy.sh` in Terminal
+8: Run `./deploy.sh` in Terminal